Shreyas707Makwana/Spy_Camera/README.md

 # Spy_Camera
 ## Overview

-Spy Camera is a software project developed for Software Engneering Course.
-It serves as a motion detection system utilizing a camera feed for security purposes.
+Spy Camera is a software project which serves as a motion detection system utilizing a camera feed for security purposes.
 The application is capable of detecting movements within its field of view and triggering actions based on predefined settings.

 ## Features